md-zaman/docker-learning/mosh-notes.md

         "Scope": "local"
         }
     ]
+    ```

-4. An example of how to map and few explainations: docker run -d -p 4000:3000 -v app-data:/app/data react-app
+4. An example of how to map and few explainations:
+    ```bash
+    docker run -d -p 4000:3000 -v app-data:/app/data react-app
     - maps a volume in host directory
     - in case we don't create 'app-data' directory, docker will create a volume
     - in case we don't have a directory '/app/data' already created, docker will create the same
     - in this example, we may get the error of permission when we go inside the container and try to create a file.
 This is because when we run this container we let the 'data' directory created